 A secured card requires a refundable deposit, which typically serves as your line of credit.
 The deposit is used as collateral in case you don’t pay off the purchases charged to the card.
 It’s generally refunded if you close your account in good standing or if the card issuer upgrades you to an unsecured card.

-No, you cannot build credit with most debit cards because paying with debit takes money from your checking account, rather than a line of credit from your credit card issuer.
-However, there are new debit cards designed to help you build credit by reporting certain bill payments to the credit bureaus.
-But generally, to build credit, you need to use a credit card.
+No, you cannot build credit with most debit cards because a debit transaction takes money from your checking account, rather than a line of credit from your credit card issuer.
+There are new debit cards designed to help you build credit by reporting certain bill payments to the credit bureaus, but you generally need to use a credit card to build credit.
 Personal loans, auto loans and mortgages are other financial tools that help you build credit.

 While the requirements vary based on the issuer and card, student credit cards may require the applicant to show proof of enrollment, either full-time or part-time, at a two-year or four-year college.
-They will also typically need to be 18 years or older and able to show proof of income.
+You also typically need to be 18 years or older and able to show proof of income.

 A teenager over the age of 18 with an independent source of income can get a credit card on their own.

-The information related to the Petal® 2 Cash Back, No Fees Visa® Credit Card, Petal® 1 No Annual Fee Visa® Credit Card, Amazon Secured Card, Bank of America® Travel Rewards Credit Card for Students and Chase Freedom Rise® Credit Card has been independently collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the Chase Freedom Rise® Credit Card, Petal® 2 Cash Back, No Fees Visa® Credit Card and Bank of America® Travel Rewards Credit Card for Students has been independently collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply.

 The content above is not provided by any issuer.
 Any opinions expressed are those of LendingTree alone and have not been reviewed, approved, or otherwise endorsed by any issuer.
 The offers and/or promotions mentioned above may have changed, expired, or are no longer available.
 Check the issuer's website for more details.